-- 1.1 The Chancery Division is one of the three Divisions of the High Court of Justice.
-The other two are the Queen's Bench Division and the Family Division.
-The head of the Chancery Division is the Chancellor of the High Court ("the Chancellor"); currently he is Sir Geoffrey Vos.
-The Chancery Division is based in the Rolls Building, in Fetter Lane, London EC4.
-In addition to general Chancery work, the Division includes the specialist lists of the Companies Court, the Bankruptcy Court, the Patents Court and the Intellectual Property and Enterprise Court ("IPEC").
-It also shares the Financial List with the Commercial Court. - 1.2 The Rolls Building is shared with the Admiralty and Commercial Court and the Technology and Construction Court ("TCC"), making it the largest specialist centre for financial, business and property litigation in the world.
-A summary of the work in the Rolls Building and details of the judges sitting there can be found on the Judiciary website (https://www.judiciary.gov.uk/) or at https://www.gov.uk/courts-tribunals/chancery-division-of-the-high-court - 1.3 There are currently 19 High Court Judges (including the Chancellor) attached to the Division There are also six judges who are referred to as Masters (one of whom is the Chief Master), and five judges who are referred to as Bankruptcy Registrars (one of whom is the Chief Registrar).
+- 1.4 The practices and procedures of the Chancery Division remain the same, as do those of the other specialist courts.
+The new arrangements will however allow greater flexibility in cross-deployment of judges with suitable expertise and experience to sit on appropriate business and property cases.
+It will also be simpler to issue claims in any of the B&PCs and to transfer claims between the Rolls Building and the specialist courts in the regions.
+See Pd[X] Business and Property Courts. - 1.5 There are currently 19 High Court Judges (including the Chancellor) attached to the Division There are also six judges who are referred to as Masters (one of whom is the Chief Master), and five judges who are referred to as Bankruptcy Registrars (one of whom is the Chief Registrar).
 Throughout this Guide the term "judge" (initial lower case) includes the High Court Judges, Masters, Registrars, judges with s.9 powers sitting as a High Court Judge and deputies.
-If the context makes it clear, "Judge" (initial capital) may be used to denote a High Court Judge. - 1.4 The High Court Judges also sit as judges in the Upper Tribunal (particularly the Tax Chamber); and in the Competition Appeal Tribunal.
-This Guide does not cover those tribunals. - 1.5 In the District Registries (see Chapter 31) some of the work done by Masters in London is performed by District Judges. - 1.6 The Chancery Division undertakes civil work of many kinds, the majority of which is business litigation.
+If the context makes it clear, "Judge" (initial capital) may be used to denote a High Court Judge. - 1.6 The High Court Judges also sit as judges in the Upper Tribunal (particularly the Tax Chamber); and in the Competition Appeal Tribunal.
+This Guide does not cover those tribunals. - 1.7 In the District Registries (see Chapter 30) some of the work done by Masters in London is performed by District Judges. - 1.8 The Chancery Division undertakes civil work of many kinds, the majority of which is business litigation.
 There is a strong international element and many claims are both substantial and complex.
-Specialist work within the Division includes company and bankruptcy, partnership, intellectual property, land, trusts, pensions, contentious probate and claims relating to the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) and the equivalent provisions in the Competition Act 1998. - 1.7 There are certain claims, for example partnership claims, which must be started in the Chancery Division, either in the High Court or in a District Registry where there is a Chancery District Registry.
-See Schedule 1 of the Senior Courts Act 1981 for a list of claims which must be brought in the Chancery Division, and CPR Part 63. - 1.8 In many types of case (e.g. claims for professional negligence against solicitors, accountants, valuers or other professionals and many commercial claims) the claimant has a choice whether to bring the claim in the Chancery Division or elsewhere in the High Court.
-However, the court will give careful consideration to the appropriate venue at an early stage and claims may be transferred to another part of the High Court, or to the County Court, by the court shortly after issue if the Chancery Division is obviously unsuitable.

-- 1.9 Cases in the Financial List, which came into being on 1st October 2015 (see Chapter 27), may be commenced either in the Chancery Division or in the Commercial Court. - 1.10 The Shorter Trials and Flexible Trials pilot schemes which also came into being on 1st October 2015 apply across all three jurisdictions in the Rolls Building.
+Specialist work within the Division includes company and bankruptcy, partnership, intellectual property, land, trusts, pensions, contentious probate and claims relating to the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) and the equivalent provisions in the Competition Act 1998. - 1.9 There are certain claims, for example partnership claims, which must be started in the Chancery Division, either in the High Court or in a District Registry where there is a Chancery District Registry.
+See Schedule 1 of the Senior Courts Act 1981 for a list of claims which must be brought in the Chancery Division, and CPR Part 63. - 1.10 In many types of case (e.g. claims for professional negligence against solicitors, accountants, valuers or other professionals and many commercial claims) the claimant has a choice whether to bring the claim in the Chancery Division or elsewhere in the High Court.
+However, the court will give careful consideration to the appropriate venue at an early stage and claims may be transferred to another part of the High Court, or to the County Court, by the court shortly after issue if the Chancery Division is obviously unsuitable. - 1.11 Cases in the Financial List, which came into being on 1st October 2015 (see Chapter 27), may be commenced either in the Chancery Division or in the Commercial Court. - 1.12 The Shorter Trials and Flexible Trials pilot schemes which also came into being on 1st October 2015 apply across all three jurisdictions in the Rolls Building.
 See Chapter 28.